BuckShlegeris/BuckShlegeris.github.io/drafts/white-dudes.md

 Here’s why I think it’s good to be able to talk dispassionately about things which matter a lot to you.
 To start with, I think that moral progress occurs more quickly when people who disagree can talk to each other and learn why they disagree.
 I think a good example is made by the OP writing about people who think that they “don’t deserve health care”.
 I suspect that the OP is talking about disagreements over how to fund healthcare.
 I think that’s an extremely inaccurate and unfair summary of the position that the OP’s talking about.[1]

 I totally believe that when someone says they don’t think America can afford a single-payer solution, the OP hears that as the person saying that they don’t deserve healthcare.
 And again, the OP doesn’t have an obligation to talk to people who stress them out.
-And it’s probably harder not to get stressed out by these conversations when you feel more threatened in your daily life, because of poverty or whatever.
-But the end result is that in an attempt to make life easier for themselves, the OP has sacrificed their ability to change their mind or change anyone else’s mind on this.
+And it’s probably harder not to get stressed out by these conversations when you feel more threatened in your daily life, because of poverty or whatever other reason.
+But the end result is that to make life easier for themselves, the OP has sacrificed their ability to change their mind or change anyone else’s mind on this.
 That’s a cost that might be worth paying, but it’s worth remembering that it’s definitely a cost.

 (Just in general, I think it’s worth erring on the side of trying to convince people of facts rather than values.
 A few quick reasons I believe this: Fact-spreading is more co-operative.
 In political discourse, a lot of things can either be viewed as factual disagreements or value disagreements, and I think that trying to think of them as factual disagreements is a useful exercise for increasing your politeness and persuasiveness.
 And if you spend a while learning about facts to argue with someone, I think you’re possibly more likely to have learned something useful than if you spent that time trying to write emotional appeals to convince third parties that the person you’re arguing against has an abhorrent belief.)

 I think this kind of attitude elevates intolerance of political beliefs to a virtue.
-Posts like this one tell the OP’s friends that their political enemies are monsters who literally believe that “native children should be ripped away from their cultures and people”.
+Posts like this one tell the OP’s friends that their political enemies are monsters who literally believe that "native children should be ripped away from their cultures and people".
 This post tells the OP’s enemies that the OP has no idea about why people disagree with them, and it makes the OP’s enemies quite reasonably less enthusiastic about taking the OP seriously in future.
 Social groups naturally have an evolutionary pressure to make themselves more insular, and hating outsiders is the kind of thing that they’re always going to be drifting towards; I want to oppose that trend, not encourage it.

 So I think there are two very different claims the post is making.
 I think the reason that the post doesn’t distinguish between them is that they can be phrased very similarly: “it’s unreasonable to expect oppressed people to be able to dispassionately discuss political disagreements which personally affect them” is a sentence which could be taken to mean either claim.

 In general, it’s always a subtle and difficult point to say that X is non-optimal but also we shouldn’t force people to not do X if they really want to.
 I wish English were better at expressing this.

-—
+--

 One strong agreement I have with this post is that I really hate it when I’m talking about something which I think is incredibly morally important, and the person I’m talking to treats it like a joke and feels no sympathy for the strength of my conviction.
-(Feminists have written a bunch of articles about how annoying they find it when privileged people “play devil’s advocate” like [this one](http://everydayfeminism.com/2015/09/playing-devils-advocate/) and [this worse one](http://feministing.com/2014/05/30/an-open-letter-to-privileged-people-who-play-devils-advocate/).)
+(Feminists have written a bunch of articles about how annoying they find it when privileged people "play devil’s advocate" in this way.)
 They give me a shitty argument that I carefully and honestly try to respond to in good faith, and as soon as I’m done they move on to the next objection.
 And then at the end they say that they were just kidding and they actually don’t care at all about what I was talking about.

 Ironically, the person who has most upset me in this way was the white dude who originally shared this post.
 One time I was saying that I thought that it was terribly wrong to torture animals to eat animal products.
 He asked me why I was using an Apple product if I cared so much about ethics of consumption.
 I told him I wasn’t sure what he meant.